gcallah/MiscWriting/AI/AIAndSemiotics/AIandSemiotics.md

 - Larson, Erik J. (2021). *The Myth of Artificial Intelligence: Why Computers Can't Think the Way We Do*.
 Cambridge, Massachusetts: The Belknap Press of Harvard University Press.

+- Peirce, Charles Sanders (1991). *Peirce on Signs: Writings on Semiotic by Charles Sanders Peirce*.
+Chapel Hill and London: The University of North Carolina Press.

 - Putnam, Hilary (1988). *Representation and Reality*.
 Cambridge,
   Massachusetts: The MIT Press.